alliedelano/soloLTB/README.md

 * MongoDB Atlas

 ## Getting Started
-Check out the app here: (INSERT)
+Check out the app here: [Solo, Looking to Build](https://sololtb.herokuapp.com/)

-I used a Trello board to help organize the development of this app, from planning through deployment: (INSERT)
+I used a Trello board to help organize the development of this app, from planning through deployment: [Trello Board - Solo LTB](https://trello.com/b/IjHBTxH9/project-4-solo-ltb)

 ## Next Steps
-(add)
+* While built for both small and large screens, it still needs a few tweaks for actual phone screens
+* Allow users to edit their profile and jumps
+* Ability to add disciplines to both jumps and profiles
+* Additional user details visible to load organizers
+* Additional aviation-specific weather details, such as cloud height, cloud cover, visibility, and winds
+* Improve error handling
+* Update logo